Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Preliminaries on mediation analysis with a survival outcome

-Expressions for the $\text{TE}_{a,a^*|\bm w}(t)$ and $\text{MP}_{a,a^*|\bm w}(t)$ can be obtained by summing the NIE and NDE expressions and taking the ratio of the NIE and TE expressions, respectively.
-Therefore, once obtaining estimators of $\bm\theta$ and $\Lambda_0(t)$, one can substitute them into \eqref{exact_expressions} to obtain the point estimates for mediation effect measures of interest.
+\endgroup Expressions for the $\text{TE}_{a,a^*|\bm w}(t)$ and $\text{MP}_{a,a^*|\bm w}(t)$ can be obtained by summing the NIE and NDE expressions and taking the ratio of the NIE and TE expressions, respectively.
+Therefore, once estimates of $\bm\theta$ and $\Lambda_0(t)$ are obtained, one can substitute them into \eqref{exact_expressions} to obtain the point estimates for mediation effect measures of interest.

-Using the exact expressions in \eqref{exact_expressions} to calculate the mediation effect measures from a theoretical point of view, it may require intensive computations because the expressions involve integrals that typically do not have closed-form solutions.
-In health science studies, a frequent scenario is that the health outcome is rare (for example, the cumulative event rate is below 10\%, or $\Lambda_0(t) \approx 0$), then the mediation measure expressions can be substantially simplified.
-Specifically, $r_{a,a^*|\bm w}(t)$ in \eqref{exact_expressions} approximately equals to 1 when $\Lambda_0(t) \approx 0$ and therefore we have the following approximate expressions under the rare outcome assumption (also referred to as the rare disease assumption in epidemiologic case-control studies):
+While the exact expressions \eqref{exact_expressions} are appealing to calculate the mediation effect measures from a theoretical point of view, it may require intensive computations because the expressions involve integrals that typically do not have a closed-form solution.
+In health science studies, the survival outcome is oftentimes rare (for example, the cumulative event rate is below 10\%, or $\Lambda_0(t) \approx 0$), in which case the mediation effect measure expressions can be much further simplified \citep{vanderweele2011causal}.
+Specifically, because $r_{a,a^*|\bm w}(t)\approx 1$ when $\Lambda_0(t) \approx 0$, we arrive at the following approximate expressions under the rare outcome assumption (also referred to as the rare disease assumption in epidemiologic case-control studies):

 which are free of the baseline hazard and therefore are constant over time $t$.
 Approximate expressions of TE and MP can be obtained accordingly.
-If we further assume no mediator-exposure interaction in the Cox model ($\beta_3=0$), the NIE and NDE expressions simplify to $\text{NIE}_{a,a^*|\bm w}(t)\approx \beta_2\alpha_1(a-a^*)$ and $\text{NDE}_{a,a^*|\bm w}(t)\approx \beta_1(a-a^*)$.
-Notice that the approximate expressions only depend on the regression parameters, $\bm\theta$, and are constant over the time.
-Therefore, we no longer need to calculate $\Lambda_0(t)$ or the integrals used in the exact mediation measure expressions.
-Unless otherwise specified, the mediation measures discussed in the paper are based the approximate expressions under a rare outcome assumption.
-Since the approximate mediation measures are constant over $t$, we share rewrite $\tau_{a,a^*|\bm w}(t)$ to $\tau_{a,a^*|\bm w}$ without ambiguity.
-Extensions to compute the exact expressions under a common outcome scenario are discussed in Section \ref{sec:common_outcome}.
+If we further assume no mediator-exposure interaction in the Cox outcome model ($\beta_3=0$), we obtain $\text{NIE}_{a,a^*|\bm w}(t)\approx \beta_2\alpha_1(a-a^*)$ and $\text{NDE}_{a,a^*|\bm w}(t)\approx \beta_1(a-a^*)$.
+In what follows, we primarily discuss the mediation effect measures based upon the approximate expressions under a rare outcome assumption.
+Since the approximate mediation effect measures are constant over $t$, we shall abbreviate $\tau_{a,a^*|\bm w}(t)$ to $\tau_{a,a^*|\bm w}$ without ambiguity.
+Extensions to compute the exact expressions under a common outcome assumption are provided in Section \ref{sec:common_outcome}.

-\section{Implications of Exposure Measurement Error on Assessing Mediation}
+\section{Implications of exposure measurement error on assessing mediation}